 Handicrafts, it is the best thing that anyone can offer as a gift.
 A beautiful gift.
 The mixed-up output of local raw materials and one’s carving can be seen in the face of these handicrafts.
 Normally, they represent the local hasty and busty culture.

-That’s why the handicraft shops remain at the same place for so many centuries.
+That’s why the handicraft shops remain in the same place for so many centuries.
 Holding the same quality and the way of selling it.
-Here, some of the handicrafts are mentioned that exclusively represents the Bhaktapur city.
+Here, some of the handicrafts are mentioned that exclusively represent Bhaktapur city.